Dietrich Stoyan

-Dietrich Stoyan (born 1940, Germany) is a German mathematician and statistician who made contributions to queueing theory, stochastic geometry, and spatial statistics.
+Dietrich Stoyan (born November 26, 1940, Berlin) is a German mathematician and statistician who made contributions to queueing theory, stochastic geometry, and spatial statistics.

 Education and career

 Stoyan studied mathematics at Technical University Dresden; applied research at Deutsches Brennstoffinstitut Freiberg, 1967 PhD, 1975 Habilitation.
-Since 1976 at TU Bergakademie Freiberg, Rektor of that university in 1991—1997; he became famous by his statistical research of the diffusion of euro coins in Germany and Europe after the introduction of the euro in 2002.
+Since 1976 at TU Bergakademie Freiberg, Rektor of that university in 1991—1997.
+His statistical research of the diffusion of euro coins in Germany and Europe after the introduction of the euro in 2002 drew public attention.
+In 2024, he criticized together with Sung Nok Chiu the statistical data analysis methods employed in a paper by a team of researchers led by Michael Worobey that had concluded that the origin of the COVID-19 pandemic was a market in Wuhan.
+Worobey stated that he was working on a response.

+Stoyan is an honorary doctor of the Technical University of Dresden (2000) and the University of Jyväskylä (2004).
+He was a member of the German Academy of Sciences at Berlin (1990), which disappeared in 1991.
+At present he is a member of the Academia Europaea (since 1992), the Berlin-Brandenburg Academy of Sciences (since 2000) and the German Academy of Sciences Leopoldina (since 2002).
+He is also a Fellow of the Institute of Mathematical Statistics (since 1997).